+First and foremost, store-bought vanilla extract contains corn syrup.
 Yes, really!
 Even “pure” extracts can sometimes have corn syrup and other additives.
-The good, organic vanilla doesn’t, but….
+The good, organic vanilla doesn’t, but…good vanilla is expensive!

+Additionally, I like to have the ability to customize my vanilla extract.
 Most store-bought vanilla is made with vodka and Tahitian vanilla beans.
-But there are lots of different varieties out there.
-Bourbon vanilla is another popular one among bakers.
-You can mix and match different types of beans and different types of alcohol to create your own, signature vanilla!
+But there are lots of other varieties out there, especially when you make it yourself.
+Bourbon vanilla is popular among bakers.
+You can mix and match different types of beans and different types of alcohol to create your own signature vanilla!

-I was able to buy an 8-oz. package of good vanilla beans (I chose bourbon vanilla, though next time I’ll probably try Tahitian) for only about $25.
-This ended up being around 50 beans, so it was a great price!
-If you buy at a health food store, expect to pay $2 – $4 per bean.
-Since they’re not grown locally anyway it doesn’t matter that much where you buy from.
-I got mine from Amazon (yes, that’s an affiliate link above).
+I bought an 8-oz. package of good vanilla beans (I chose bourbon vanilla the first time but discovered I prefer Tahitian).
+This was around 50 beans, so it was a great deal!
+If you buy at a health food store, expect to pay $2 – $4 per bean (possibly more with inflation).
+Since they’re not grown locally anyway, it doesn’t matter that much where you buy from.
+I got mine from Amazon.
+Vanilla prices are slightly higher now than when I first wrote this (around $35 – $40 for 8 oz) but still pretty affordable compared to premade vanilla extract.

 You also need some type of alcohol.
-It needs to be 80 – 84 proof.
-Vodka is the “usual” choice, bourbon is also common, and you could choose rum or other types as well.
+It needs to be 80 – 90 proof.
+Vodka is the “usual” choice; bourbon is also common, and you could choose rum or other types too.
 A reader on Facebook told me that he used rum because it’s sweeter.
-I decided to give it a try in my latest batch.
+I found that I most enjoy Tahitian beans with rum, but you may have a different preference.

 - 4 oz. alcohol